hail-is/hail/docs/Representation.md

 Hail makes the following assumptions about the genotype fields:
  - if both are present, PL(GT) = 0
+ - if GQ is present, then PL is present
- - GQ is the difference of the smallest two PL entries
+ - GQ is the difference of the two smallest PL entries
+ - if OD is present, then AD is present
+ - if they are all present, sum(AD) + OD = DP
  - sum(AD) <= DP
- - if they are all present, sum(AD) + OD = DP
- - if OD is present, then AD is present (*)

 Internally, Hail preserves these invariants.
 On import, Hail filters (sets to no-call) any genotype that violates these invariants and prints a warning message.

-(*) This is needlessly strict and maybe relaxed in the future.